 John W. Weeks Bridge, Pedestrian bridge in Cambridge, United States.

-John W. Weeks Bridge is a concrete and limestone pedestrian crossing over the Charles River in Cambridge.
-It links Harvard University's main campus to its Business School and research facilities located on the opposite riverbank.
+John W. Weeks Bridge is a concrete and limestone footbridge over the Charles River in Cambridge, Massachusetts.
+It connects Harvard University's main campus on the north bank to its Business School and research facilities on the south bank.

 The community of curious travelers